 (4) Edward Wolcott, c.
 1570-c.1640, married Mary Phippen at Axbridge in 1598.
 Mary died in 1619.
 Edward Wolcott of Axbridge, linen draper, and Sarah Hill of Axbridge, widow, were married at St. Cuthbert's, Wells in 1619.
 Edward Wolcott was mayor of Axbridge in 1623, and in the same year was a witness to the will of his brother in law, Hugh Norman.
 In 1629 his occupation was that of mercer.
 In 1638 Edward Wolcott of Axbridge was involved in the settlement of the estate of John Woolcott of Glaston, below.

 (5) John Wolcott, 1599-1638, was baptized at Axbridge in 1599.
 John Woolcott of Axbridge, woolen draper, married Mary Wrentmore of St. Johns, Glastonbury, in 1621.
 In a quitclaim dated 1634, John Wolcot of Glaston, yeoman, filed a quitclaim to the mayor of Axbridge for a house and land called Tennys Court in Axbridge, which had been held by his father, Edward Wolcot, by deed dated 1610.
 In 1634 John emigrated to America on the Recovery which sailed from Wemouth 31 March 1634.
 John Woolcott of Glaston, England, planter and yeoman, was admitted a freeman at Waterford, Massachusetts, in 1634.
 He owned property in the neighboring township of Cambridge in 1635, and purchased and resold the Higginson-Roger Williams house in Salem that same year.
-His first wife died in England, and shortly after his arrival in America he married Winnifred Crawford, a widow, by whom he had a daughter, Sarah, and perhaps a son, John.
+His first wife died in England, and shortly after his arrival in America he married Winnifred Longman Crawford, a widow, by whom he had a son, John, and a daughter, Sarah.

 (6) Elizabeth Wolcott, b.
 1620, was baptized in1622 at St. John's, Glastonbury.
 In 1638 Elizabeth and Mary Wolcott, filed a petition to have their uncles, Richard Vayle (or Nayle) of Glaston and Christopher Atkins, mercer, act as guardians of their lands at Glaston.
+These lands were apparently entailed to the children of John and Mary Wrentmore.
 Elizabeth Wolcott married David Offley, and later, as a widow, sold the lands at Glaston to Edmund White.
 In the notebooks of Thomas Lechford, lawyer, of Boston, there is an entry, "Elizabeth and Mary Wolcott, daughters of John Wolcott of Glaston, Somerset, England, appoint their uncles, Richard Vayle and Christopher Atkins of Glaston, attorneys".
 A note in the margin reads, "Write to Henry Wolcott of Windsor, New England, and Edward Wolcott of Axbridge, Somerset."

 (6) Martha Wolcott, 1626-1626, died in infancy.